stonepros/stone/doc/dev/developer_guide/tests-unit-tests.rst

 $env1,$env2``), then ``tox`` will run all environments.
 Jenkins will run ``tox`` by executing ``./src/script/run_tox.sh``.

-Here are some examples from Ceph Dashboard that show how to specify different environments and run options::
+Here are some examples from Stone Dashboard that show how to specify different environments and run options::

   ## Run Python 2+3 tests+lint commands: